 And if all that wasn’t enough to sway you, how about this?
 Homemade marshmallows are really simple to make! 🙂 True story.
 And even if you’re nothing like me, I have a feeling if you try it once, you just might get hooked, just like I did!

 So, let’s get to it.
 Here I’m going to show you step by step, how to make marshmallows at home.
 I’ll be sharing how to make homemade marshmallows WITHOUT corn syrup, as well as WITH corn syrup (and corn syrup substitutes).
 And then WITHOUT a sugar thermometer, and WITH a sugar thermometer.

 This post is for anyone who wants to understand the process, and even adapt the recipe to what you have at hand.
 If you want to skip right ahead to the recipe, please do so.
 But if you do have questions about the technique, please make sure to take your time and read the post.

 First let’s talk about the ingredients.

-What kind of sugar can I use to make homemade marshmallows?
+What kind of sugar can I use to make this recipe?

 I always use white cane sugar and this is what I recommend.
 Cane sugar tastes better, but granulated white sugar (that can be derived by other means, like beet) is OK too.
 You can use any kind of granulated white sugar.

 Substitutions – There are ways to use unrefined sugar too.
-You can make marshmallows with unrefined raw sugar (not brown sugar) or you can use ALL agave syrup too.
+You can make marshmallows with unrefined raw sugar, or brown sugar too.
 Again, you need to boil the raw sugar to the same stage as you would the white sugar.
 You can use maple syrup or honey too.
 Since these sugar substitutes have a higher water content, the process and quantities will be different.

 Can I make homemade marshmallows WITHOUT corn syrup?